 To avoid a stall in labor progress, body work on the abdominal ligaments is good now.
 Inversion on the stairs for 5 minutes a day will help release a twist in the lower uterine segment that is caused by sitting in cars, crossing our legs, holding a toddler or other weight on one hip, or twisting to work (whether at our computer or doing care for others who are lying down).

-The drawings on the left show what I call the four posterior positions.
+The drawings above show what I call the four posterior positions.
 You can see the Right Occiput Transverse baby in the third circle from the top.

 NOTE: Give yourself time in labor to let the baby rotate before you expect much dilation.
 Especially if this is your first birth.